-The output of the Data Mapper and the XSLT is an XML representation of the fixed-width file that we want to generate.
-In order to lay this out in the correct byte positions, we again use the File Specification Editor to describe the structure of this proprietary file.
+The Data Mapper and the XSLT output are an XML representation of the fixed-width file we want to generate.
+To lay this out in the correct byte positions, we again use the File Specification Editor to describe the structure of this proprietary file.

 This time the File Specification Editor contains green nodes for each of the different records within our positional file.
 Blue nodes indicate fields within a record.

 And since this is positional – you see the start position, end position, and length specified below each.